2011 Flat Rock–Trenton tornado: Tornado summary

 The tornado maintained EF4 strength as it tore through the rural community of Shiloh, sweeping away numerous mobile homes and block foundation homes and killing five people at that location.
 Thousands of trees were snapped, a log cabin was destroyed, livestock was killed, chicken houses were flattened, and a van was lofted and dropped into a field 400 yd away from where it originated.
 The tornado then crossed then crossed into Georgia, immediately producing EF4-rated damage west of Workman Drive.
 As it crossed the road, more EF3 damage was inflicted to a home, which was completely destroyed.
 It maintained EF3 intensity as it passed over Bible Camp Road; the tornado's outer circulation struck the Vaught Lake area at EF0 to EF2 intensity.
 On County Road 301, the tornado destroyed another home with wind speeds that were estimated to have been as high as 150 mph.
 To the northeast the tornado crossed Back Valley Road, where several homes were heavily damaged or destroyed.

 The exterior walls of one home were collapsed inward by the tornado as it impacted the Whispering Pines Drive and Tanglewood Trail area.
 After crossing McKaig Road and Ashton Lane, the tornado impacted Interstate 59 and South Main Street.
 At this point along its track, the tornado was nearing downtown Trenton.
 It hit a neighborhood of homes on Pine Avenue, Oak Avenue and Walnut Avenue ease of the State Route; EF2 damage was inflcited to a residence located on Oak Wood Avenue.
 Dozens of homes in Trenton were either completely destroyed or sustained major damage, and tens of thousands of trees were downed in the area.
 A grocery store, two apartment complexes, and a funeral home were destroyed as well.
 The Dade Elementary School was damaged by the tornado, and the tornado left a path of damage that was visible several days after the event.

 The tornado weakened to EF2 strength as it struck Flintstone further to the northeast, but still resulted in major damage.
 Numerous trees and power lines were downed, 7 homes were destroyed, 26 sustained major damage, and 35 sustained minor damage in the Flintstone area.
 The tornado continued northeast, weakening to EF0 strength before finally dissipating near Fort Oglethorpe.
 The tornado tracked along a 47 mi path, at times up to 1260 yd wide.

+Possible EF5 intensity

+On January 23, 2025, Anthony W. Lyza with the National Severe Storms Laboratory along with Harold E. Brooks and Makenzie J. Kroca with the University of Oklahoma’s School of Meteorology published a paper to the American Meteorological Society, where they stated the tornado in Flat rock was an "EF5 candidate" and opined that the EF5 starting wind speed should be 190 mph instead of 201 mph.